Marygith/Basic_plan_for_transport_issue/README.md

 #### There will be some experimental transportation problems to define an algorithm that is the most beneficial statistically.

 ## Input
-*

 #### Input is divided into three parts(screens):
-..

 1. "A" value input - amount of products in each point of departure
 2. "B" value input - amount of required products in each destination
-3. A transportation cost input from each Ai to each Bi in generated table with size A*B..
+3. A transportation cost input from each Ai to each Bi in generated table with size A*B

 ![](/app/src/main/res/drawable-v24/a_input.jpg)